USA Gymnastics sex abuse scandal: Origins

-USAG received at least four complaints against Georgia coach William McCabe, but did not report the allegations to the police.
+USAG received at least four complaints against Georgia coach William McCabe dating back to 1998, but they did not report the allegations to the police.
 One gym owner had warned that McCabe "should be locked in a cage before someone is raped".
-McCabe continued coaching for seven years until one gymnast's mother went to the Federal Bureau of Investigation (FBI) with emails that he sent to her 11-year-old daughter.
-McCabe was charged with molesting gymnasts, secretly videotaping girls changing clothes, and posting their nude images on the Internet.
-He pleaded guilty and is serving a 30-year sentence.
+McCabe continued coaching for almost seven years until one gymnast's mother went to the Federal Bureau of Investigation (FBI) with emails that he sent to her 11-year-old daughter.
+McCabe was charged based on allegations that he had molested gymnasts, surreptitiously videotaped girls who were nude or changing clothes, and posted girls' nude images on the Internet.
+After pleading guilty to federal charges of child sexual exploitation and making false statements, he was sentenced to 30 years in prison.

 In the years between 1996 and 2006, USAG received sexual abuse complaints filed against 54 coaches.
-The organization banned 37 of them from gymnastics, but allowed others—including some convicted of crimes—to continue coaching.
+The organization banned 37 of them from gymnastics, but allowed others – including some convicted of crimes – to continue coaching.
 One USAG regional chair spoke to the organization's president, arguing that a convicted sex offender should be allowed to keep his membership.

-In a 2015 deposition in a lawsuit against USAG, USAG President Steve Penny said, "To the best of my knowledge, there's no duty to report if you are—if you are a third-party to some allegation...You know, that lies with the person who has first-hand knowledge."
+In a 2015 deposition in a lawsuit against USAG, USAG President Steve Penny said, "To the best of my knowledge, there's no duty to report if you are – if you are a third-party to some allegation ...
+You know, that lies with the person who has first-hand knowledge."
 Penny would resign under pressure in March 2017.

 Also in 2015, USAG quietly fired its longtime Olympic team doctor Larry Nassar "after learning of athlete concerns".
 Nassar was a licensed osteopathic physician and the national team sports-medicine doctor for USAG.
-But Nassar continued to run a clinic and gymnastics club at MSU, where he was a faculty member.
+However, Nassar continued to run a clinic and gymnastics club at MSU, where he was a faculty member.

 2016 revelations

-Despite these and other occasional revelations about the sexual abuse of gymnasts, the general public was unaware of the scope of abuse and the efforts to cover it up until September 2016, when The Indianapolis Star began running a series of articles based on its eight-month investigation of the abuse.
+Despite these and other occasional revelations about the sexual abuse of gymnasts, the general public was unaware of the scope of abuse and the efforts to cover it up until September 2016, when The Indianapolis Star became the first media outlet to report their eight-month investigation of the abuse.
 The investigation drew on interviews and more than 5,600 pages of court records from the McCabe case, released after the Stars Marisa Kwiatkowski requested the documents.

 In September 2016, The Indianapolis Star reported that Rachael Denhollander was one of two former gymnasts who had made accusations of sexual abuse against Nassar.
 Following those criminal complaints, MSU reassigned Nassar from his clinical and teaching duties and fired him later that month.
 Since then, over 250 women and girls have accused Nassar of sexually abusing them; many of them were minors at the time of the crimes.